TCPL and the classroom go hand in hand

-- The collection may include compact discs, magazines, and DVDs.
+- The collection may include CDs, magazines, and DVDs.

-- Duplicate titles of the same title are not available.
+- Duplicate copies of the same title are not available.

-We are happy to talk to educator meetings, parent groups, or other adult groups.
+We are happy to speak at educator meetings, parent groups, or other adult groups.
 Your group might be interested in hearing about library services, new children’s books, ways parents can encourage children to read, learning activities based on children’s books, or technology and education.
-If your topic is not listed here, call to inquire.
+If your topic is not listed here, call 429-0119 to inquire.

 Outreach services provides mobile library stops throughout the county.
 Please contact Outreach Services (429-0169) if interested in having a special visit from the mobile library.
 When scheduling permits, outreach staff are delighted to provide a “field trip” experience on the mobile library.

 We are pleased that you have chosen to introduce your students to the public library.
 By working together we can craft an effective field trip and build a class of lifelong library users.

 The best way to promote the public library habit is for your students to obtain/bring their own library cards and check materials out during their visit.
 We encourage you to arrange your tour so that they can do this, though we recognize that it may not always be possible.

 The operational tips below are designed to help your visit with us go smoothly.